stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 The game world is where everything in a game engine comes together.
 To my knowledge, there are no commercially available game world editors
->Some variant of the Radiant game editor is used by most game engines based on Quake technology.
+>* Some variant of the Radiant game editor is used by most game engines based on Quake technology.
-• The Half-Life 2 Source engine provides a world editor called Hammer.
+>* The Half-Life 2 Source engine provides a world editor called Hammer.
-• UnrealEd is the Unreal Engine’s world editor.
+>* UnrealEd is the Unreal Engine’s world editor.
 This powerful tool also serves as the asset manager for all data types that the engine can consume.